vala-lang/vala-docs/docs/tutorials/programming-language/main/02-00-basics/02-04-data-types.md

 ```

 Vala does not do any bounds checking for array access at runtime.
 If you
-need more safety you should use a more sophisticated data structure like
+need more safety, you should use a more sophisticated data structure like
 an *ArrayList*.
 You will learn more about that later in the section
 about *collections*.